sabarnett/UtilityViews/README.md

 UtilityViews is a framework of useful and commonly used views.

+**This is a work in progress - it is being developed along side a somewhat larger project** - I only intend to push code that works with my app, but the interface _may_ change.
+I'm trying to ensure that there are no breaking changes as I go along, but cannot make any guarantees.

+I have included developer documentation in the source that shows how to use the components and every Component has a corresponding test view in the test app.

 ## Overview

 There are many views that appear in a number of apps where it makes sense to make them generic and reuse